CSCI150-LAB01/Meet_in_the_Middle/application/rotue_info/routes.md

       ```

 ## Add or Update User Default Location
 UserId provided in URL has default location updated with the coordinates in the body.
-Note if a default location already exists it will be OVERIDEN. <span style="color:red">Longitude must be between -180 and 180, and Latitude must be between -90 and 90.</span>
+Note if a default location already exists it will be OVERIDEN. <span style="color:red">Longitude must be between -180 and 180, and Latitude must be between -90 and 90.
+Coordinates has longitude first and then latitude</span>
 - **Method**: <span style="color:lightgreen">POST</span>
 - **Route**: <span style="color:lightgreen">/user/default-location/:userId</span>
 - **Body**:
     ```json
     {
-        "coordinates": [12.345, 67.891]
+        "coordinates": [179, 89]
     }
     ```
 - **Response**: